momentum-design/mframe/doc/en_us/fundamentals/event.md

 > mframe

+## usage

-When you code an animation install of playing a video, there must be something you want to control.
-In mframe, you can bind event to every frame you want.
+When you code an animation instead of playing a video, there must be something you want to control.
+In mframe, you can bind events to every frame you want.

-There are 2 places which you can setup events.
+In mframe, you can set up global_events and dom_events.

+#### example

 ```
 var motion = mframe([{